 The "Nakba" ("catastrophe" in Arabic) refers to the destruction of Palestinian society in 1948 and the exile of more than 700,000 Palestinians from their homes and homeland.
 It is estimated that more than 50 percent were driven out under direct military assault by Israeli troops.
 Others fled in panic as news spread of massacres in Palestinian villages like Deir Yassin and Tantura.
 Nearly half the Palestinian refugees had fled by May 14, 1948, when Israel declared its independence and the Arab states entered the fray.

 Israel depopulated more than 450 Palestinian towns and villages, destroying most while resettling the remainder with new Jewish immigrants without regard to Palestinian rights and desires to return to their homes.
 Israel still refuses to allow Palestinian refugees to return to their homes and to pay them compensation, as required by international law.

 Today, there are more than 4 million registered Palestinian refugees worldwide.
 The Nakba is a root cause of the ongoing conflict between Israel and the Palestinians.
 Israel's denial of its expulsion of the Palestinians and seizure of their homes and properties for Jewish use continues to inflict pain and to generate resistance among Palestinians today.

 Read more untold stories.

-Home > News & Analysis > Analysis > Untold stories: Saadat Hassouneh
+Home > Palestine in Focus > People > Untold stories: Saadat Hassouneh